*This post may contain affiliate links. Please see my disclosure for more details!*

 • In a small bowl, add your icing sugar, and gradually mix in the gin until you get a thick pourable consistency.
 You don't want it too thin otherwise it will all run off.

-• Pour the icing over the cake, and sprinkle over some lime zest, and then add some lime slices for more decoration.
+• Pour or drizzle the icing over the cake, and sprinkle over some lime zest, and then add some lime slices for more decoration.

 Notes